Baltimore and Potomac Railroad: Pope's Creek Subdivision

-There was a passenger and freight station at Collington on the Southern Maryland Line.
+There were several passenger and freight stations on the Pope's Creek Line, including a passenger and freight station at Collington.
 Today, a 5,200-foot railroad siding is all that remains of this stop, although the spur is still in use.
 It is located at milepost 3.0 on the spur, just south of where the spur crosses under Maryland Route 450 near Maryland Route 197.